realworldocaml/book/en/09-files-modules-and-programs.md

 Here's some general advice on how to deal with opens.

-  * Opening modules at the top-level of a module should be done quite sparingly, and generally only with modules that have been specifically designed to be opened, like `Core.Std` or `Option.Monad_infix`.
+  * Opening modules at the toplevel of a module should be done quite sparingly, and generally only with modules that have been specifically designed to be opened, like `Core.Std` or `Option.Monad_infix`.